EpsilonHeap/EpsilonHeap.github.io/pages/ml-society.md

 ## Progress

-Consider what a Machine Learning and Artificial Intellegence (ML/AI) fueled transformation of society might be like.
+Consider what a Machine Learning and Artificial Intelligence (ML/AI) fueled transformation of society might be like.
 Or perhaps what cornerstones would be required to make an acceptable transition to such a society -- acceptable in the sense that humans are integral.

 The computer revolution propelled our world to a current standing that harkens a new kind of society.
 Data (by the way of communications networks) and computing are considered the new 'oil' \[see this [rebuttal](https://venturebeat.com/2019/02/10/data-is-not-the-new-oil/)\] and 'electricty' that will enabled tremendous growth.
 Will this vision be realized?
 Recall that AI had previously [under-delivered](https://en.wikipedia.org/wiki/AI_winter) in a earlier incarnations.